dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 # **NO LONGER ACTIVELY MAINTAINED**
+**This repository is being archived.
+As I am no longer running a SuperMicro server, I will not be making any further updates nor providing any troubleshooting assistance.
+Feel free to use/fork/modify/whatever as long as the GPLv3 license is followed.**

 # unRAID SuperMicro IPMI Auto Fan Control
 A pair of dirty little bash scripts to automate control of the fan speeds for a SuperMicro board using ipmitool.